Skip to main content

 The biggest risk is assuming the product is legally settled when the June 2023 Harvard working paper describes EWA as being in a legal gray area.
 It also notes broad demand for regulatory clarity across regulators, industry, employers, and advocates, so treat launches as jurisdiction-specific rather than one universal policy.

-This grounding pack does not provide a definitive ownership split across product, finance, and engineering.
+No single ownership model fits every platform.
 The practical requirement is clear, named ownership for how advances are offered, tracked, and resolved when issues occur.

 Use a cautious design, such as matched cohorts or a staggered rollout, instead of relying only on before-and-after comparisons.
-Report outcomes as directional unless your method supports stronger causal claims, especially since provider retention claims in this pack are not gig-specific causal proof.
+Report outcomes as directional unless your method supports stronger causal claims, especially since provider retention claims are not gig-specific causal proof.

 Delay when you cannot reliably track advances and repayment status end to end or explain outcomes clearly when something fails.
 If core payout operations are unstable, stabilize those first before adding EWA complexity.